-On the subject of Circulars, I point attention to the evidence of Mr. Louis Fenwick de Porquet, of Tavistock-street, Covent-garden, scholastic agent and publisher:-
+On the subject of Circulars, I point attention to the evi-Mr. L.F. de dence of Mr. Louis Fenwick de Porquet, of Tavistock-street, timony as to

+Covent-garden, scholastic agent and publisher:-

 "Have you formed any opinion as to the rate to which it would require to reduce the postage to create a large increase?-I may state that the smaller the charge, the greater would be the circulation of my circulars, and the letters addressed to me.
-If the postage on circulars, (I say nothing about written letters at present,) were to be 1d., I should send not less than 25,000 to 40,000 in the course of a twelvemonth; but if it were half that amount, according to the size of the circular, if I could send a circular of a quarter of a page, I should send 100,000 to 150,000 in the course of a twelvemonth.
-I should not mind contracting to the amount of £100 or £150 a year for the conveyance of those small slips by post, that accommodation would increase my business, I should think at least to four times what it now is.
+If the postage on circulars (I say nothing about written letters at present) were to be ld., I should send not less than 25,000 to 40,000 in the course of a twelvemonth; but if it were half that amount, according to the size of the circular, if I could send a circular of a quarter of a page, I should send 100,000 to 150,000 in the course of a twelvemonth.
+I should not mind contracting to the amount of £100 or £150 a year for the conveyance of those small slips by post, that accommodation would increase my business, I should think, at least to four times what it now is.